SOULX3X/KVC-HV-Launcher/README.md

   - `launcher.exe`
   - `HypervisorLauncher.exe`
 - Starts the first launcher it finds.
-- Waits, then runs `drvloader.exe restore` to re-enable DSE.
+- Waits, then runs `kvc.exe dse on --safe` to re-enable DSE.
 - Restarts MSI Afterburner if it was previously running.

 ---